InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 1. **Via Slack.** Join the InnerSource Commons [Slack instance](https://isc-inviter.herokuapp.com/) and enter the `#innersource-patterns` channel there.

-Join the InnerSource Commons [Slack instance](https://isc-inviter.herokuapp.com/) and enter the `#innersource-patterns` channel there.

 2. **During the patterns office hours.** We established a regular cadence of office hours for you to ask questions.
 Find the date of the next patterns office hours [in this calendar](https://innersourcecommons.org/patterns-officehours).